ali-zargari/main-portfolio/README.md

 - **Subliminal Messaging**: Quick, flickering words that fade in the background during scrolling—representing the driving forces behind the work.
 - **Warning Modal**: First-time visitors are greeted with a security clearance screen that sets the tone for the experience.
 - **Glitch Effects**: Deliberate micro-glitches on text and images, as if the site is self-aware and recalibrating.
-- **Offbeat Section Titles**: Unconventional naming for traditional sections (e.g., "Classified Operations" instead of "Projects").
+- **Offbeat Section Titles**: Unconventional naming for traditional sections (e.g., "Quantum Initiatives" instead of "Projects").
 - **Easter Eggs**: Hidden hotkeys that reveal secret messages and personal notes.
 - **"The Cost" Section**: A subtle section listing what this life of mastery takes.
 - **Stark Aesthetic**: High contrast design with deep shadows and piercing lights, resembling the digital core of a machine built to keep chaos at bay.
+- **GitHub Contribution Graph**: Real-time display of coding activity directly from GitHub's API.

 ## Technical Implementation